Change of ownership

 Registered owners of animals on the AAR database can update most details online.
 The exceptions are the registered owner's name and breed of animal.
-If you are unable to update your details online, email us with the microchip number and details you wish to change.
-Follow this link to update registration details online .
+If you are unable to update your details online, email us with the microchip number and details you wish to change or call AAR on 02 9704 1450 during business hours.
+Follow this link to update registration details .
 By updating my registration details online I hereby certify and agree that I am duly authorised to make changes to this Registration and the information I have provided is true and correct to the best of my knowledge.
 I accept all liability for any loss or damage suffered as a result of any changes made by me and acknowledge that any changes I make may supersede, modify or eliminate previous information entered.

-Currently AAR maintains records for over 1.5 million animals and is growing daily.
+Currently AAR maintains records for nearly 3 million animals and is growing daily.
 We register all animals: dogs; cats; birds; horses; reptiles; even ferrets.
 AAR provides an accurate and independent service designed to assist in the speedy recovery of registered animals.

 AAR is accredited by Queensland Government, Australian Veterinary Association (AVA), Victorian Government, Department of Primary Industry (DPI), and the Bureau of Animal Welfare.